gajanan-choudhary/CV-Resume/README.md

 ## Activities
-* Diversity: Mentored a female undergraduate student in Spring 2018 as part of Graduates Linked with Undergraduates in Engineering (GLUE) program at UT Austin, with the aim to inspire women to pursue graduate degrees in STEM.
+* Diversity: Mentored an undergraduate student in Spring 2018 as part of Graduates Linked with Undergraduates in Engineering (GLUE) program at UT Austin, aimed at inspiring women to pursue graduate degrees in STEM.

 * Dance: Completed intermediate level training in various social dance forms at UT Austin and Austin Swing Syndicate.